 The sensor located in the wristband connects to the user’s smartphone and collects loads of data including spin, power and impact, and is able to differentiate among strokes.
 There’s an activity score to gage footwork intensity and a method of challenging friends head-to-head to see who can produce superior metrics.
 An added bonus: the device is made by Babolat but since it’s worn on your wrist, it can be used with any brand of racket.

 Does the tennis playing person in your life juggle work, travel and other active pursuits?
-The Epirus tennis bag collection was created with this exact lifestyle in mind.
+The Epirus tennis bag collections were created with this exact lifestyle in mind.

-The range covers a wide variety of use cases: the backpack has a modern, sleek shape which sets it apart from sportier options on the market and has a gender-neutral feel.
-The 24 hour bag was designed with your daily commute yet is large enough to elegantly stow tennis essentials without any excess bulk.
+The range covers a wide variety of use cases: the Borderless Backpack has a modern, sleek shape which sets it apart from sportier options on the market and has a gender-neutral feel.
+The Transition Tote is an obvious choice for someone that is dedicated to both tennis and yoga.
+The 24 hour bag was designed with the daily commute yet is large enough to elegantly stow tennis essentials without any excess bulk.
 The Weekend bag comes in 2 sizes and allows for for seamless transition between business, tennis and travel.

-All of the bags are made with Italian canvas and calf leather and carry at least 2 rackets.
+All of the bags in the Signature Collection are made with Italian canvas and calf leather and carry at least 2 rackets.
 The bags are handmade in Europe in small batches, so the gift recipient gets the added cachet of carrying something completely unique.

 The tennis fan in your life likely earmarks some time for tennis during beach vacations.
 If they do that, it’s safe to say they would also find it amusing to mix it up and mess around hitting volleys on the beach.